 This is a very important development for the office space in general.
 Traditionally, "the office" was built with the individual desk at its center.
-Overall footprint was defined based on needs in terms of desks.
-The reason: the individual desk was the space in which the individual worker was spending an overwhelming majority of the time in the office.
+Overall, footprint was defined based on needs in terms of desks.
+The reason: the individual desk was the space where the individual worker was spending an overwhelming majority of the time in the office.

 Hybrid working and the rise of "punctuated collaboration" as a reason to come to the office are upending this traditional logic.
-For instance, if pre-pandemic, an office worker was spending five days, 40 hours in the building, they may have spent 30 or more hours at their individual desk (according to research, the typical white collar employee spends an average of 8 hours in meetings per week - 1 hour average meeting duration \ an average of 8 meetings per week).
-However, if that same employee only comes to the office twice during the week for a duration of 12 hours, and during these 12 hours, spends half of that time in meetings, the time spent on the individual desk has decreased from 30+ hours to just 6 hours.
+For instance, if pre-pandemic, an office worker was spending five days, 40 hours in the building, they may have spent 30 or more hours at their individual desk (according to research, the typical white collar employee spends an average of 8 hours in meetings per week - 1 hour average meeting duration an average of 8 meetings per week).

+However, if that same employee only comes to the office twice a week for 12 hours, and during these 12 hours, spends half of that time in meetings, the time spent on the individual desk has decreased from 30+ hours to just 6 hours.

-If the average usage of meeting rooms and collaboration spaces continues to increase and does so at a faster rate than the desk spaces, there will be a clear reflection to have for workplace leaders regarding the distribution of space types in their buildings.
+If the average usage of meeting rooms and collaboration spaces continues to increase and does so at a faster rate than the desk spaces, workplace leaders should reflect on this when they assess the distribution of space types in their buildings.